Scientist’s Survival Guide

 1.5 Communicate better

-See communication, science communication.
+See communication and science communication.

 1.6 Strategic ignorance